Military and Veterans

 America is the world’s foremost military power for two reasons: our exceptional servicemen and women, and our reliance on the most advanced, effective equipment available.
 In order to remain on top, it is essential that we stay committed to developing cutting-edge military advances through research and development, training and production.
 These efforts save American lives, as well as provide good-paying civilian jobs in Colorado and across the nation.

 I will always support giving our troops sufficient resources to complete their objectives as safely as possible without interruptions in pay, benefits or services.
 Some politicians, driven by ideology, want to slash and burn their way through the defense budget, while others treat it as untouchable.
 Both are misguided.
 I believe that every federal agency, including the Department of Defense, has inefficiencies and unnecessary programs that should be eliminated.
-That said, I believe that these reductions need to be made strategically, and not as the President has done through his sequester, with broad across-the-board cuts that recklessly include programs vital for our national security.
+That said, I believe that these reductions need to be made strategically, and not with broad across-the-board cuts that recklessly include programs vital for our national security.
 I am committed to reducing our federal debt and cutting needless or wasteful programs.
 I have supported numerous efforts—that do not jeopardize our national security—to get our nation back on a responsible fiscal path and reduce spending with trillions of dollars in cuts.

 We are fortunate in Colorado’s Third Congressional District to have many veterans call our area home, and it is an honor to represent these courageous Americans.
 Whether it’s making sure that they receive their benefits, reducing red tape and bureaucracy, or simply shortening the distance that rural vets need to travel to secure services, I have made veterans issues a priority.
 To that end, I cosponsored the HEALTHY Vets Act (H.R.
 635).
 The 3rd District has many rural areas, and many veterans have to drive extensive distances to get the care they need at VA facilities, passing other care facilities along the way.
 This common sense bill would expand care for veterans in rural areas by allowing them to receive timely care at facilities that are more accessible geographically.